 The financial markets are among the most heavily regulated sectors of the economy.
-Important goals of financial market regulation include protection of the individual (protection of creditors, investors, and insured persons), system stability, and ensuring the smooth functioning of the financial markets.
+The most important goals of financial market regulation are protection of the individual (protection of creditors, investors and insured persons), system stability and properly functioning financial markets.

-Owing to the increasing cross-border integration of financial markets, international standards have a substantial impact on financial market regulation.
-Switzerland participates in the corresponding international bodies in order to contribute actively to shaping those standards.
-In light of these developments, Switzerland has completely revised its financial market regulation in recent years.
-In doing so, one goal has been to preserve the competitiveness of its financial centre.
+Through the increasing cross-border integration of financial markets, international standards have a substantial impact on financial market regulation.
+Switzerland is actively involved in the corresponding international bodies that draw up these standards.
+If the same cross-border rules apply to everyone, this ultimately strengthens the competitiveness of the domestic financial centre.

 When formulating or revising financial market regulations, SIF pays particular attention to the following points: